DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - 2.3.1 Information and asset ownership
   - ☪️**Data owner**: the person who has ultimate organizational responsibility for data; usually sr. manager (CEO,president, dept. head); data owners typically delegate data protection tasks to others in the org
-  - ☪️**Asset Owner**: identifies the individual(s) responsible for protecting the asset or for delegating the task of protecting the asset
+  - ☪️**Asset Owner**: identifies the individual(s) responsible for protecting the asset or for delegating the task of protecting the asset.
+Asset owners are responsible for assets in an organization, including their procurement, management, and life cycle.

 - 2.3.2 Asset inventory (e.g., tangible, intangible)
   - **Inventory**: complete list of items.
 In most organizations, changing processes so that new systems and devices are added to inventory before they are deployed is the first step in making sure asset inventories are current.
 A system inventory is most frequently used to associate individuals with systems or devices.
 This can help when tracking their support history and aids in provisioning the proper tools, permissions, and data to a system.
 While it can be a lot of work, the most complete inventory of active systems and devices can be created by determining what is connected to the network by looking at logs, and then finding those assets.
 Barcodes & RFID tags are a common solution for tracking hardware assets and equipment.
 RFID tags can be queried wirelessly at varying ranges depending on the tags and may be built-in to hand-held readers or even included in doorways or arches to track items as they enter or leave a facility.
 Visual inventory relies on staff checking items, MAC addresses are hardware addresses for networked devices.